gladwyn/restaurant_ordering_prototype/README.md

 # Resturant Ordering Website

 ## Tools/languages used:
-c#,  HTML , css , jquery , Model-View-Controller (MVC) and microsoftSQL
+c#,  HTML , css , jquery , MySQL , JS

 ## details
 This project is a prototype of my restaurant ordering system.